Skip to main content

 • Students with the assistance of the DNP project chair and graduate school will secure the graduate faculty representative (GFR) to serve on their committee.
 The FGR must be a faculty member (external from the student's major department) and also hold graduate faculty status.
 If the student does not indicate a GFR, the SDSU graduate school will assign a graduate representative (at random) to ensure the quality and fairness of the DNP project process including the final oral exam.

-• The DNP student will identify a stakeholder int he clinical setting who will serve as an expert in the DNP project topi area.
+• The DNP student will identify a stakeholder int he clinical setting who will serve as an expert in the DNP project topic area.
 The stakeholder will guide project implementation in the clinical setting.
 The stakeholder is encouraged to participate in the DNP proposal and defense, but is not required to attend the proposal and defense.

-DNP Major Advisor
+DNP Major Adviser

 Each DNP student will select a Major Advisor based on the following guidelines.

-• The DNP student is guided to select a Major Advisor who holds a terminal degree, a practice focus, and associated APRN certification or educational background (e.g., CNP, CNS, CNM or CRNA).
-This guideline is based on standards set by the Graduate School, the 2015 American Association of Colleges of Nursing (AACN) DNP White Paper, and the CON Standards (2014) for Clinical Track Faculty.
+• The DNP student is guided to select a Major Advisor who holds a terminal degree, a practice focus and associated APRN certification or educational background (e.g., CNP, CNS, CNM or CRNA).
+This guideline is based on standards set by the Graduate School, the 2015 American Association of Colleges of Nursing (AACN) DNP White Paper and the CON Standards (2014) for Clinical Track Faculty.

-• DNP students are provided with a table of information for chair selection that includes eligible faculty, faculty practice expertise, terminal degree, clinical project interests, and APRN certification.
+• DNP students are provided with a table of information for chair selection that includes eligible faculty, faculty practice expertise, terminal degree, clinical project interests and APRN certification.
 This table represents the first tier for Major Advisor selection.

 • A DNP student may want a Major Advisor who is not APRN certified or educated but who holds a terminal degree and whose practice or content expertise aligns with the DNP student’s project topic.
 In this case, the DNP student and the DNP Specialization Coordinator, must ensure APRN specialty representation by one or two of the other committee members.